Statistical issues in Serial Killer Nurse cases: The case of Lucia de Berk

+Between November 2020 and September 2021 (when police investigations started) on a medium care ward at the Juliana Children's Hospital (``JKZ'') in the Hague, there were in total 1029 (\(3 \times 343\)) 8-hour shifts (3 shifts a day, 7 days a week).
+In 8 of them, an ``incident'' occurred.
+All 8, in the shifts of a nurse Lucia de B. Several years earlier, at another hospital, the Red Cross Hospital (``RKZ"), during the same four months in two intensive care wards (Wards 41 and 42; the data from ward 42 misses 9 days at the beginning and end of the 4 month period) there were 5 and 14 incidents respectively.
+Lucia was only on duty once in RKZ-41 but on just that one occasion she netted one of the 5 incidents.
+She mainly worked on Ward 42, where she netted disproportionately many of the 14 incidents (she had one third of the incidents in only one sixth of the shifts).

-The data can also be found in a recent paper \cite{gilletal2018}.
-It differs to that found in some earlier journal publications by correction of unimportant misprints.
-These particular numbers were statistically analysed and interpreted for the court in 2002 by a certain Henk Elffers, who had been contacted in 2001 by police investigators at the beginning of what became a ten year saga.
-His reports to the court, \cite{elffers2002a} and \cite{elffers2002b}, have been made available for scientific research.
-Elffers had been educated 20 years before that as a mathematical statistician but later moved to empirical social-economic research and from there (via tax-evasion) to law and criminology.
+The data can also be found in a recent paper \citep{gill-etal}.
+These particular numbers were statistically analysed and interpreted for the court in 2002 by law psychologist Henk Elffers, who had been contacted in 2001 by police investigators at the beginning of what became a ten year saga.
+He later kindly made his reports to the court, \citep{elffersa, elffersb}, available for scientific research (English translations prepared by Gill).
+In the reports, Elffers deduced that the chance that an innocent nurse could have experienced as many incidents in her shifts in all three wards as Lucia did, under the assumption that incidents and shifts were independent of one another, and the data from the three wards too, was 1 in 342 million.